Project is the first commercial scale solar + agriculture project in Massachusetts

 BOSTON, MA – November 29, 2017

-Knowlton Farms’ and BlueWave’s partners for this pilot project include, The University of Massachusetts Amherst Professor Stephen Herbert, the advisor of the project; the Fraunhofer Institute for Sustainable Energy to help inform design; Wellnesscapes, a permaculture farm design firm that will manage farm construction and monitor crop yields; and the New England Wildflower Society for the planting of native and beneficial pollinator plants.
+Knowlton Farm and BlueWave’s partners for this pilot project include: The University of Massachusetts Amherst Professor Stephen Herbert, the project advisor; the Fraunhofer Institute for Sustainable Energy, to help inform design; Wellnesscapes, a permaculture farm design firm that will manage farm construction and monitor crop yields; and the New England Wildflower Society for the planting of native and beneficial pollinator plants.

 BlueWave is committed to setting solar industry best practices for dual-use solar development and is proud to be a part of this flagship collaboration between state government, academia, the farming community, and the solar industry.
 As with all our projects BlueWave will work closely with the Knowlton family and the Town of Grafton on planning, conservation and permitting, and access.
 Together with our partners, BlueWave will assist in building a body of knowledge about dual-use agriculture that is scarce in New England.
 BlueWave will also use its proprietary models to evaluate shading conditions.
 This pilot project is anticipated to be completed by June 30th, 2018 as stipulated in the MDAR grant requirements and data will be collected over a period of five years.